brycepj/monkeyface/README.md

-No-mess, declarative type checking and interfaces in Javascript.
+No-mess, declarative typechecking and interfaces in Javascript.

 ## what is this all about?

-I don't know that many people will want to use this little library, but I use it all the time.
-I wrote it to bring interfaces and typechecking to Javascript, without the setup and/or build step that come with TypeScript or Flow.
+I don't know how many people will want to use this little library, but I use it all the time.
+I wrote it so I could have interfaces and typechecking to Javascript, without the setup and/or build step that come with TypeScript or Flow.
 As far as I can tell, this is the simplest, quickest possible way to introduce typechecking and interfaces into a Node application.

-Just do this:
+You just do this:

 ```
 npm install --save monkeyface